phillydotnet/HandsOnLabs/2019/07/README.md

 To help get you started, please read the prerequisites.

+## Replay
+The recording of this lab ise available at our [YouTube Channel](https://youtube.com/phillydotnet) along with all past recordings and content.

+Replay of Hands-On Lab: https://www.youtube.com/watch?v=miZmPJRWJq8

 ## Watch Live
 You can watch the lab live on any of our streaming platforms.
 Questions from the chat rooms will be asked live at the meetup:
 - Mixer: https://mixer.com/phillydotnet
 - YouTube: https://youtube.com/phillydotnet
 - Twitch: https://twitch.tv/phillydotnet

-## Replay
-The recording of this lab will be available at our [YouTube Channel](https://youtube.com/phillydotnet) along with all past recordings and content.

 ## Prerequisites
 Please make sure your device is ready with the following prerequisites: